silvershop/silvershop-core/README.md

 composer require -d myshop "burnbright/silverstripe-shop:dev-master"
 ```

+### Migrating

+Visit [yoursite]/dev/tasks/ShopMigrationTask to migrate your database to work properly.
+Make sure you take a database backup, as perfect results aren't guaranteed.

 There are a few useful tasks that can be run via a url to help you test:

  * `{yoursite.com}/dev/tasks/PopulateShopTask` - will create cart, checkout, account, category and product pages